TetronIO/JIM/README.md

 ![A screenshot of JIM running](https://tetron.io/images/jim/jim-8.png "JIM Screenshot")

 ## Scenarios
-JIM is designed to support the following common IGA scenarios:
+JIM is designed to support the following common Identity, Governance & Administration (IGA) scenarios:
-- Synchronise users from HR systems to directories, apps and systems
+- Automate JML by synchronising users from HR systems to directories, apps and systems
-- Synchronise attributes back to HR systems, i.e. email address, telephone numbers, etc.
+- Keep HR systems up to date by writing I.T related attributes back to HR systems, i.e. email address, telephone numbers, etc.
 - Centrally manage user entitlements, i.e. group memberships in directories, apps and systems
 - Facilitate domain consolidations, i.e. to prepare for migrating to the cloud, simplification, or for organisational mergers
 - Facilitate domain migrations, i.e. divestitures